Donald Trump Blasts ‘Swampman Joe Bidan’ In Confusing, Misspelled Tweet About North Korea

 “North Korea fired off some small weapons, which disturbed some of my people, and others, but not me,” the president wrote.

 Trump added that he has confidence in Kim Jong Un, praising the North Korean regime for insulting Joe Biden.
-Trump nicknamed the former vice president “Swampman,” and misspelling his name.
+Trump nicknamed the former vice president “Swampman,” and misspelled his name.

 “I have confidence that Chairman Kim will keep his promise to me, & also smiled when he called Swampman Joe Bidan [sic] a low IQ individual, & worse.
 Perhaps that’s sending me a signal?”